koher/try-swift-2016/slides.md

 ^ (1:08, 0:25) After that, I learned _checked exceptions_ in Java, which forced programmers to handle errors.

-^ Think about a function to parse an integer from a string.
+^ For example, think about a function to parse an integer from a string, which throws a `FormatException` when the string isn't parsed correctly.

 ```java
 // [ Java ]